agushansky/sentiment-analysis_text-reviews/README.md

 ### Dataset

 The dataset used was extracted from Kaggle and can be accessed via this [this](https://www.kaggle.com/dwiknrd/reviewuniversalstudio) link.
 There are 50,847 total reviews that span three Universal Studios theme parks (one each in Florida, Japan, and Singapore).
-There are six columns, which can be summarized as follows:
+The fix features can be summarized as follows:

 1.  "reviewer" - username of the reviewer on TripAdvisor
 2.  "rating" - integer rating assigned by the reviewer, from '1' (unsatisfied) to '5' (satisfied)